SocietyMaster/FlowCog/TestSuite/Readme.txt

 This example contains a nested loop-if-loop construct and a data leakage.
 The callback method onLocationChanged must be identified and should be classified as source.

+LocationLeakSimple:
+A simplified version of LocationLeak in which the activity directly implements the onLocationChanged interface instead of using an inner class for the job.

 MethodOverrides:
 This is a special-case where a system method gets overwriden (check for correct implementation of lifecycle)